LenShustek/miditones/README.txt

 *
 *  If the high-order bit of the byte is 1, then it is one of the following commands:
 *
-*    9t nn  Start playing note nn on tone generator t.
+*    9t nn [vv] Start playing note nn on tone generator t.
 Generators are numbered
 *           starting with 0.
 The notes numbers are the MIDI numbers for the chromatic
 *           scale, with decimal 60 being Middle C, and decimal 69 being Middle A (440 Hz).
+*           If the -v option is enabled, a second byte is added to indicate velocity.
 *
 *    8t     Stop playing the note on tone generator t.
 *